taylorbf/DMP16/z-extras/OOP/README.md

 ## Objects

-A JS Object is a way to create self-contained, independent entities which are similar to each other.
+A JS Object is a way to create a self-contained, independent entity with its own characteristics (variables) and actions (functions).

-**You can think of a class definition as similar to a template.
+**You can think of an Object definition as similar to a template.
 You can create any number of objects from that template.**

-If you turn our raindrop into an object, you can then create 100 raindrops with little effort.
+If you turn our raindrop into a JS Object, you can then create 1000 raindrops with little effort.

 #### Definition